 I confess to being surprised by this, I had assumed that she was young when she was married, but she must have been well into her thirties.

 Her husband Sylvester Richmond Hamer was baptised 1st April 1883 St John, Preston, Lancashire, England.
 He was the child of Henry Hamer, Town Clerk, and Margaret, who lived at West Cliff.
 I’m not surprised, with this lot as names, that he was called instead ‘Rex’.
 The announcement of his death was almost two years after Heather’s:

 “HAMER Sylvester Richmond of Flat 7 74 The Drive Hove Sussex died 16 December 1963 at 26 Wilbury Villa Hove Probate Lewes 27 January to Westminster Bank Limited and Aubrey Keith Alwyn Loadsman solicitor 16,273 pounds.”

 Shipping documents confirm that Heather and Sylvester arrived in Fremantle on 27 July 1940, getting on the ship in Colombo.
 I would love to know why they left Colombo and why they decided to move to the UK after the war.

 The other source of information is the South Australian Art Gallery who do still have the pictures referred to in the original story.
 Alice Clanachan, assistant curator, said it is possible to view the pictures, but it is by appointment and a couple of weeks lead time may be necessary.
-She was also kind enough to attach the two pictures held and their details.
-Click heather_hamer to see the .pdf copy.
+I am hoping she will give me some pictures to post here.